brownplt/LTLTutor/README.md

 - [] Choose questions, given knowledge of student's misconceptions (ie - student model)
     - This shouldbe some kind of hybrid recommender system (1.
 What do you think you need help with, 2.
 What do we know you don't understand)
     - But, how do we determine what a question tests (ie -- if a student has some misconception, how do we build a question that tests this?
 What about question difficulty?)
-- Determine Interleaving behavior
+- Determine Interleaving behavior [!!]
-- Determine distribution of questions, choose distractor from questions.
+- Determine distribution of questions, choose distractor from questions. [!!]

-### Authoring Tool

-[] Load Question Set from JSON
-[] Suggest question set